tsuACM/truman_acm_website/_pages/hacktruman.markdown

 * All skill levels are welcome!
 Judging will be based on execution and creativity, not complexity.

-* The kickoff will be our Halloween party on the 31st, and entries will be due before our meeting on November the 14th.
+* The kickoff was our Halloween party on the 31st, and entries will be due before our meeting on November the 14th.

 * Teams have a maximum size of 3.